Modern Slavery Statement

 The modern slavery and human trafficking risk

-The creation of our Modern Slavery Policy in 2017 was a first step towards the Company having in place systems to:
+Our Modern Slavery Policy is key for the Company having in place systems to:

 Supplier adherence to our values

 We have zero tolerance to slavery and human trafficking and have written to our suppliers notifying them of our support for the aims of the Act and provided them with a copy of our Modern Slavery Policy.
-Furthermore during 2017/18 we amended our standard purchase order terms and introduced clauses to mandate our requirements on slavery and human trafficking.
+Furthermore during 2018/19 the Energia Group amended its procurement policy to include cross references to Modern Slavery and the Company’s Modern Slavery Policy.
+The Energia Group also recruited a Procurement Manager and a Risk Governance Manager during 2018/19.
+As part of their roles, these individuals will ensure that there is a high level of understanding of the risks of slavery and human trafficking in our supply chains and our business.

 This statement was approved by the Board of Power NI Energy Limited.